PetrochukM/HParams/README.md

 This approach is simple but powerful.
 Now, each configuration can be directly attributed to a documented function argument.

+Furthermore, `config` incorporates `typeguard` 💂‍♀️ so every configuration is type checked at runtime.

 ### Writing a configuration file

 The simple example above can be extended to create a configuration file.
 For example below, it shows